brandonleboeuf/3dvista_nextjs/README.md

 # Use 3DVista in a Next.js app

+The default export for 3DVista is not supported for frameworks like React or Next.js.
+Below are the steps I have taken to get it working on next.js and is accessible via localhost:3000/3DVista.

+I have tested it on
+- Mac: Chrome/Safari/Firefox
+- PC: Chrome/Safari/Firefox
+- iPhone: Safari/Chrome
 ## 1. Export from 3DVista
 - Clicking _Publish_
 - Select _For Web / Mobile_